State-by-state COVID statistics in the U.S.

 Evidence of this race is particularly significant in areas where fewer people have been vaccinated.

-On a local level, as of 3 a.m., Monday, the Louisiana Department of Health (LDH) is reporting 12,467 new COVID cases across the state.
+On a local level, as of 3 a.m., Monday, the Louisiana Department of Health (LDH) is reporting 12,467 new COVID cases across the state, and approximately 15,000 COVID cases since New Years' Eve.

 The Centers for Disease Control and Prevention (CDC) continues to urge people to protect themselves from the virus by becoming fully vaccinated and getting a booster.